 Acute coronary syndrome for the general physician

-Dr Matthew Ginks
+Dr Matt Ginks FRCP

 Management of atrial fibrillation – refer early for rhythm control